lazybytez/otaku-index/README.md

 # Otaku Index
-This is a upcoming Anime site where you can create your own watchlist and make your own "page" with personal anime content etc.

-Our goal is to provide a good looking and easy to understand website with an functional API, which you can also freely use for your own projects!
+Our goal is to provide easy to understand Anime website with an functional REST API, which you can also freely use for your own projects!

-Our API is something i would spend most time developing it.
-Applications like chrome addons which syncronize your list, based on what you watched on specific websites and more should be possible.

 ----